RocketChat/Rocket.Chat.PWA/README.md

 * targetted specifically for a special high impact project (details to follow soon)
 * deploy Web Components for modular rapid application development
 * take advantage of web workers
-* be an exmemplary PWA project
+* be an exemplary PWA project
-* be the first ever non-Meteor, messenger styled client that works great with Rocket.Chat engine
+* be the first ever non-Meteor, messenger styled client that works great with the Rocket.Chat engine
 * engage a community of active contributors

-### based on
+### Based on

 ![](https://cloud.githubusercontent.com/assets/110953/7877439/6a69d03e-0590-11e5-9fac-c614246606de.png)
 ## Polymer Starter Kit